 Note: Algebra, Advanced Algebra, and Geometry & Trigonometry are considered major courses in the Engineering Technology program.
 Additionally, a "B" or better grade in Algebra is required to get into Advanced Algebra and to continue in the Engineering Technology program.
-Any exceptions to this requirement are addressed on a caseby-case basis and must be approved by the math and technology program coordinators.

 Instructors will distribute specific course grading requirements at the beginning of each course.